E3SM-Project/Omega/components/omega/doc/design/VertCoord.md

 #### 4.2.4 Computation

-The public `computePressure` will sum the mass thicknesses times $g$ from the top layer down, starting with the surface pressure.
+The public `computePressure` will sum the pseudo thicknesses times $g$ from the top layer down, starting with the surface pressure.
 This will be done with a `parallel_scan` inside a `parallel_for` over the mesh cells using hierarchical parallelism.
 ```c++
 void VertCoord::computePressure(const Array2DReal &PressureInterface,